metno/lard/ansible/readme.md

 Or in the authentication section here: https://gitlab.met.no/it/infra/ostack-doc/-/blob/master/ansible-os.md?ref_type=heads

+### Add your public key to the Ostack GUI
+Go to "Compute" then "Key Pairs" and import your public key for use in the provisioning step.

 ### Provision!
-The IPs in inventory.yml should correspond to floating ips you have requested in the network section of the open stack GUI. *For some reason when deleting things to build up again one of the IPs did not get disassociated properly, and I had to do this manually.*
+The IPs in inventory.yml should correspond to floating ips you have requested in the network section of the open stack GUI.
+If you need to delete the old VMs (compute -> instances) and Volumes (volumes -> volumes) you can do so in the ostack GUI. *For some reason when deleting things to build up again one of the IPs did not get disassociated properly, and I had to do this manually (network -> floating IPs).*

-This the vars for the network task are encrypted with ansible-vault (ansible-vault decrypt roles/networks/vars/main.yml) But if this has been setup before in the ostack project, these have likely already been run and therefore already exits so you could comment out this role from provision.yml.
+The vars for the network task are encrypted with ansible-vault (ansible-vault decrypt roles/networks/vars/main.yml).
+But if this has been setup before in the ostack project, these have likely already been run and therefore already exits so you could comment out this role from provision.yml.

 ```